ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 {:pre: .pre}
 {:important: .important}

-# Secure management of VSIs using Bastion server
+# Securely access remote instances with a bastion host
 {: #secure-management-vsi-bastion-server}

-This tutorial walks you through on how a bastion VSI is deployed to securely access the other VSIs by SSH.
-Bastion servers or hosts are instances that sit within your public subnet and are typically accessed using SSH.
-Once remote connectivity has been established with the bastion host, it then acts as a **jump** server, allowing you to use SSH to log in to other instances (within private subnets) deeper within your VPC.
+This tutorial walks you through the deployment of a bastion host to securely access remote instances within a virtual private cloud.
+Bastion host is a instance that is provisioned in a public subnet and can be accessed via SSH.
+Once setup, the bastion host acts as a **jump** server allowing secure connection to instances provisioned in a private subnet.

 To reduce exposure of servers within the VPC you will create and use a bastion instance.
 Administrative tasks on the individual servers are going to be performed using SSH, proxied through the bastion.
 Access to the servers and regular internet access from the servers, e.g., for software installation, will only be allowed with a special maintenance security group attached to those servers.
 {:shortdesc}